Confidence regions for entries of a large precision matrix: Real data analysis

 \section{Real data analysis}

 In this section, we follow Example 3 in Section \ref{se:background} to study the partial correlation networks of the Standard and Poors (S\&P) 500 Component Stocks in 2005 (252 trading days, preceding the crisis) and in 2008 (253 trading days, during the crisis), respectively.
-The reason to analyze those two periods is to understand the structure and dynamic of financial networks affected by the global financial crisis \citep{Schweitzer_2009}. \cite{Ait-Sahalia_2015} analyze the data in 2005 and 2008 as well in order to investigate the influence of the financial crisis.
+The reason to analyze those two periods is to understand the structure and dynamic of financial networks affected by the global financial crisis \citep{Schweitzer_2009}. \cite{Ait-Sahalia_2015} analyzed the data in 2005 and 2008 as well in order to investigate the influence of the financial crisis.

-The S\&P 500 companies are 500 large-capital companies.
-Their stocks are traded on American stock exchanges, and cover about 75\% of the American equity market by capitalization.
-We analyze the data from {http://quote.yahoo.com/} via the R package {\it tseries}, which contains the daily closing prices of S\&P 500 stocks.
-The R command {\it get.hist.quote} can be used to acquire the data.
-We keep 402 stocks in our analysis whose closing prices are capable of being downloaded by the R command and do not have any missing values during 2005 and 2008.
-Let $y_{j,t}$ be the $j$th stock price at day $t$.
-We consider the log return of the stocks, which is defined by $\log(y_{j, t}) - \log(y_{j, t-1})$.
-Via standardizing the log return of each stock by its mean and standard deviation, we can obtain the standardized log returns $\bR_{t} = (R_{1, t}, \ldots, R_{402, t})^\T$ of all the 402 assets at day $t$.
-It is widely acknowledged that the stock return is influenced by its performance in the past time.
-Thus, the S\&P 500 data are time dependent.
+We analyzed the data from {http://quote.yahoo.com/} via the R package \verb"tseries", which contains the daily closing prices of S\&P 500 stocks.
+The R command \verb"get.hist.quote" can be used to acquire the data.
+We kept 402 stocks in our analysis whose closing prices were capable of being downloaded by the R command and did not have any missing values during 2005 and 2008.
+Let $y_{j,t}$ be the $j$-th stock price at day $t$.
+We considered the log return of the stocks, which is defined by $\log(y_{j, t}) - \log(y_{j, t-1})$.
+As kindly pointed out by a referee that the log return data usually exhibit volatility clustering, we utilized the R package \verb"fGarch" to obtain the conditional standard deviation for the mean centered log return of each stock via fitting a GARCH(1,1) model, and then we standardized the log return by its mean and conditional standard deviation.
+Ultimately, we had the standardized log returns $\bR_{t} = (R_{1, t}, \ldots, R_{402, t})^\T$ of all the 402 assets at day $t$.